Ludwig Adolf Wilhelm von Lützow: Late career

 After the peace of 1814 the corps was dissolved, the infantry becoming the 25th Regiment, the cavalry the 6th Uhlans.
 At Ligny Lützow led the 6th Uhlans to the charge, but they were broken by the French cavalry, and he finally remained in the hands of the enemy, escaping the next day during the French defeat at the Waterloo.
 Made colonel in that year, his subsequent promotions were: major-general 1822, and lieutenant-general (on retirement) 1830.

 Lützow died on 6 December 1834.
 One of the last acts of his life for which Lützow is remembered is his challenge (which was ignored) to Blücher (died in 1819), who had been ridden down in the rout of the 6th Ulans at the Battle of Ligny, and had made, in his official report, comments thereon, which their colonel considered disparaging.

 Legacy

 Several German warships including SMS Lützow of World War I, and the heavy cruiser Lützow (ex-Deutschland) of World War II, were named after him.

 The 37th SS Volunteer Cavalry Division Lützow was also named after him.

 Democratic Germany's national colours Black, Red and Gold originate from the iconic Lützower's black uniforms, which showed red insignia and golden buttons.

+Miernicza Street, a street in Wrocław, Poland, was formerly called Lützowstraße.